dhiwinsamrich/Web-Programming/README.md

   - **Customizable Responses:** Easily customizable to fit the specific needs of different websites.
 - **Use Cases:** Ideal for e-commerce websites, educational platforms, and corporate websites that want to improve user interaction and customer support.

+### 11. Web-based Email Verifier

+- **Description:** This project is a web application designed to verify the validity of email addresses.
+It checks if an email address is properly formatted, and whether it is connected to an active domain and mail server.
+This tool is useful for businesses and developers to clean up email lists and ensure that their communications reach valid recipients.
+- **Technologies:** Python, Django, JavaScript, HTML/CSS
+- **Key Features:**
+  - **Syntax Validation:** Ensures that email addresses are correctly formatted.
+  - **Domain Verification:** Checks whether the domain associated with the email address is active and valid.
+  - **MX Record Lookup:** Verifies the presence of mail exchange records for the domain.
+  - **Bulk Email Verification:** Allows users to upload lists of email addresses for batch verification.
+- **Use Cases:** Ideal for marketers, developers, and businesses looking to maintain clean and effective email communication lists.

 ## 🛠️ **How to Clone This Repository**